MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 #### Prerequisites

 - An Azure subscription that includes Azure Key Vault.
-- Global tenant admin or an  Azure AD with contributor permission to the Azure AD subscription and permission to create a Azure Key Vault and key.
+- Global tenant admin or an  Azure AD with contributor permission to the Azure AD subscription and permission to create an Azure Key Vault and key.
 This is required to set up the key vault.

 #### Create the key and grant access overview